greenelab/czi-seed-rfa/manuscript.md

 research for our group in the previous funding period.
 We will use scCoGAPS and other tools developed within our collaborative network to establish a compendium of basis vectors across our single cell catalog.
-Ensembles of the low dimensional features that represent robust biological features across methods using methods described above will be preserved as the 'biological basis' of the Human Cell Atlas.
+Ensembles of the low-dimensional features that represent robust biological features across methods using methods described above will be preserved as the 'biological basis' of the Human Cell Atlas.
 The weights of these bases will be correlated across all